MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/add-module-config-fields.md

 * **"type"** – The type of the configuration.
 The possible values are **"string"**, **"bool"**, **"number"**, **"integer"**, **"richText"**, **"image"**, **"imageSettings"**, **"css"**, **"video"**, and **"array"**.
 * **"enum"** – For an enumerator type, the value must be set to **"string"**.
 * **"default"** – The default value that is set if no value is set in the authoring tools.
 * **"scope"** – This field is used to scope the configuration to either a specific module instance or all modules on the site.
 Possible values are **"module"** and **"site"**.
 If the value is set to **"site"**, the module configuration doesn't appear on a page and can't be configured there.
-It appears and can only be configured at the site level.
+It appears and can be configured only at the site level.
 In this way, the value can be set one time for the entire site.
-The default value if this is not set is "module".
+If you don't set this field, the default value is **"module"**.
 * **"group"** – Groups are used to organize the configurations into organized groups in the authoring tools.
-* **"required"** – A boolean flag that specifies whether or not a property must be set on the module.
-When set to **true**, the authoring tools will show an error if the required property isn't set, and an error will be displayed when the module is rendered.
+* **"required"** – A Boolean flag that specifies whether a property must be set on the module.
+If the value is set to **true**, the authoring tools will show an error if the required property isn't set, and an error will be shown when the module is rendered.
 * **"resources"** – This field is used for localization resources.
 * **"definitions"** - This field can contain complex config type definitions, which can be referenced in the config sections as extended types.